 Thomas Mosier, Ph.D.

-Biography: Dr. Thomas Mosier is a research scientist on the Power & Energy Systems team at Idaho National Laboratory.
-His research focuses on hydropower, including resource evaluation, valuation of grid services, assessment of pumped storage hydro, and the role of hydropower in an evolving generation portfolio.
-He also contributes to a broader set of projects related to microgrid development, grid modernization, and energy storage.
+Biography: Dr. Thomas Mosier is the Energy Systems Group Lead at Idaho National Laboratory.
+His personal research focuses on hydropower innovation in thecontext of the evolving grid.
+This includes research on power system resilience, essential grid requirements, energy market structures, and distributed energy resources; and understanding the role of run-of-river hydropower, reservoir-based hydropower, andpumped storage hydropower to complement other resources in these contexts.
 Thomas holds a dual-major doctorate degree in water resources engineering and mechanical engineering from Oregon State University.
-Before coming to INL in 2018, he was a consultant in the World Bank’s Office of the Chief Economist for South Asia.
+Before coming to INL in 2018, he was a consultantin the World Bank’s Office of the Chief Economist for South Asia.
 In this capacity he led research to inform climate, water, and energy policy in South Asia.
-His doctoral research investigated the linkages between climate, the cryosphere (snow and ice), surface water resources, and hydropower resources in mountain environments.
+His doctoral research investigated the linkages between climate, the cryosphere (snow and ice), surfacewater resources, and hydropower resources in mountain environments.
 Before graduate school, Thomas served as a Peace Corps volunteer for two years in Kenya, where he taught high school physics and mathematics.

 Ph.D., Water Resources Engineering, Mechanical Engineering - Oregon State University